Frequently Asked Questions

 When an offender is sentenced, the victim has the right to be informed of the post-conviction activity ONLY if he/she fills out a post-conviction notification request form (PCNR) and returns this form back to the agencies responsible for notification.
 This form will come from the Victim Services office that prosecuted the case.

-Upon receipt of the PCNR, ADC Victim Services will provide the following services:
+Upon receipt of the PCNR, ADCRR Victim Services will provide the following services:

 - Written or telephonic acknowledgement of the receipt of the PCNR.